sfagin89/Self-Adjusting-Traffic-System/README.md

   * The application used to image the card here is Rufus[^13]
   * If the card isn't accessible after the first image, re-image the card.
 ### Post-Imaging Pre-Boot Setup (Optional Steps):
-**All of the following steps should be done within the Boot Folder once the SD card is imaged** **None of these steps are required, but they make the first boot of the Pi much simpler**
+**All of the following steps should be done within the Boot Folder once the SD card is imaged.
+None of these steps are required, but they make the first boot of the Pi much simpler**
 * Enable SSH by Default
   * Add a plain text file called **SSH**, with no file extension.
 This file has been provided here in the directory "Files to Add to SD Card Boot Folder Post-Image"
 * Manually Connect to Wifi